 - Multivitamins.
 Multivitamin supplements are an option for your pet.
 Talk to your veterinarian about what your dragon’s specific needs are.
-If you do opt for a multivitamin, do not give it to your same dragon on the same day you give her calcium.

 Pro Tip: Bearded dragon supplements come in powder form, so all you have to do is dust their food with it.

 Tips on Feeding Your Baby or Juvenile Dragon

 Here’s a list of quick tips to help you feed your baby or juvenile dragon right.